ollls/zio-tls-http/README.md

 # Update history.

+* DEV 1.2-m3 Websocket support moved to ZStream interface.
+See, example: for "/ws-test"

 * DEV 1.2-m3 fixed compatibility issue on 1.1 websocket with 1.2 server streams.
 Prep, for ZStream websocket upgrade.

 * DEV 1.2-m2 many useful fixes, Response ZStream now works with ensuring() which is dependent on user's environment.